kim-dam-groenhoej/Rock/Rock.Tests.UnitTests/README.md

 If you don't see a Test Explorer tab next to your Solution Explorer, select the "Test" option
       from the main VS menu.
 Then select Windows > Test Explorer.
 You should then see the tab.
-Once build the test project, each test method (marked with a [Fact] attribute) should appear in the explorer.
+Once you build the test project, each test method should appear in the explorer.
+Test methods must be annotated with the [TestMethod] Attribute, and must exist in a class with a [TestClass] Attribute.

 > NOTE: If you don't see them you may need to delete your `%TEMP%\VisualStudioTestExplorerExtensions` folder (while VS is shut down) to get the tests to show up.

+## Test Methods

+Tests in this project use the "Assert.That.[Assertion]" pattern in preference to the standard "Assert.[Assertion]" pattern. eg. "Assert.That.AreEqual(a, b);" is preferred to "Assert.AreEqual(a, b);

+This is because "Assert.That" allows a consistent syntax for accessing both the standard MSBuild Assert methods and any custom extension methods we have added to extend the Assert functionality as needed.